garris/BackstopJS/README.md

 This task will create a new set of bitmaps in `bitmaps_test/<timestamp>/`.

 Once the test bitmaps are generated, a report comparing the most recent test bitmaps against the current reference bitmaps will run.
 Significant differences will be detected and shown.

+### usage notes

+The test comparison report was written in Angular.js and requires a running HTTP server instance.
+This instance is auto-started after a test is run.
+The server is also auto-stopped after 15 minutes so you don't have to go worrying about bloaty node processes running all over the place.

+To manually start the server...

+    $ gulp start

+...and to manually stop theres...

+    $ gulp stop

+**fin.**